 What problems can people anticipate after being away so long?

 We have all changed our routines.

 Some of us have children at home.
 Others of us are in control of our schedules.
 Some of us have commutes that will change due to traffic patterns.
 When working from home, we established both a personal rhythm and an agreement with our teammates.
 Will we still be expected to answer emails at 6 AM when we’ll be in the office at 9:00?
 It will take time and conversation to create a new normal, and there will be frustration in between.
 Will everyone still be expected to go to, and leave, work at the same time?

 Some of us have gotten comfortable with flexible working and might find it hard to switch.

 Adjusting to the needs of the person at the next desk, or of our manager demanding more of our time because we’re in the same place is going to be harder for some of us than others.
 We were responsible for much of our own schedule and work processes for the last year.
-While many of us will be glad for the structure, we may have gotten a bit more feral than we think.
+While many of us are glad for the return to structure, we may have gotten a bit more feral than we think.

 Relationships will have changed over time.